ISTA 321 - Data Mining

 1.1 Critical resources and information

-The syllabus is your guide to the expectations in the course, as well as other relevant UA resources.
+The syllabus is posted on Slack and D2L in the annoucements.
 Please make sure you read it!

 We’ll also be using the textbook Introduction to Statistical Learning in R, which is available free at that link.
 It is a wonderfully written book, and if you’re going to be sticking in the data world I highly suggest buying a paper copy.

 I will assign chapters from the book that are meant to supplement the lessons in my book.
 My lessons here are already quite long, so they tend to avoid some of the deeper conceptual issues that the book covers.
 You will be tested on both, so be sure you’re actually reading!

 1.1.3 R and R Studio